Global well posedness for a two-fluid model: Introduction

 The system models the motion of a plasma of cations (positively charged) and anions (negatively charged) particles with approximately equal masses $m_\pm$.
 The constants $n$ stands for the number density, and $e$ is the elementary charge.
 The charge number is given by $Z$ and $\varepsilon_0$ represents the vacuum dielectric constant and $\mu_0$ is the vacuum permeability.
 The term $R$ comes from Rayleigh friction with a constant coefficient $\alpha>0$ allowing a momentum transfer between the two components of the fluid. \\ The vector fields $v_-$ and $v_+:$ $\mathbb{R}^+_t\times \mathbb{R}^d_x\to \mathbb{R}^3$ represent then the velocities of the anions and cations, respectively.
 The electromagnetic field is represented by $E$, $B$: $\mathbb{R}^+_t\times \mathbb{R}^d_x\to \mathbb{R}^3$.
 Here the space dimension is either $d=3$ or 2, and $\nu_\pm$ is the kinematic viscosity of the two-fluid and the scalar function $p^\pm$ stands for its pressure.
 We refer to \cite{YZ} and the references therein for more details about the model.
 The third equation is the Amp\`ere-Maxwell equation for an electric field $E$.
 The equations on the velocities are the momentum equation, and the fourth equation is nothing but Farady's law.
 For a detailed introduction to the NSM, we refer to Davidson \cite{B} and Biskamp \cite{D}.\\

 If we assume all the physical constants are one, then the system has nice cancellations (see Remark \ref{cancel}).
 However, the original physical model \eqref{physic_model} does not have such nice cancellation property.
 Our system is a coupling between a parabolic and a hyperbolic equations and we cannot hope to gain regularity from the Maxwell equations.
 In this paper, we mainly study the existence and uniqueness of global-in-time solution to \eqref{physic_model} in 2D.
 Note that we can also show existence of the global solution even in the case $\alpha=0$, since we treat finitely but arbitrary long time intervals.
 While in 3D, we construct a global weak solution {\it \` a la Leray} and a local-in-time strong solution for system \eqref{physic_model}.
-We also show that this solution becomes global if its initial data is sufficiently small.
-Our results extend Giga-Yoshida \cite{YG} ones to the space dimension two, and improve them in terms of requiring less regularity on the electromagnetic field.
-In the 2D case, we basically use the classical compactness argument (c.f. \cite{M}) to prove our result.
+We also show that this solution becomes global if its initial data is sufficiently small. {}{Mathematical analysis on this problem went back to the work of Giga-Yoshida \cite{YZ}.
+They considered the system in a three-dimensional bounded domain with no-slip and perfectly conductive boundary condition and prove (unique) local solvability as well as global-in-time solvability for a small initial data whose magnetic effect is small compared with velocity.
+Their method is based on nonlinear semigroup theory initiated by K\=omura \cite{Ko} which applied to the Navier-Stokes system \cite{YG}.
+Our results extend those \cite{YZ} to the space dimension two, and improve them in terms of requiring less regularity on the velocity fields.
+In the 2D case, we basically use the classical compactness argument (c.f. \cite{M}, \cite{L}) to prove our result.
 For the 3D case, the proof for existence of global weak solutions goes along the the same lines as for the incompressible Navier-Stokes equations.
 For the sake of completeness, we outline it in this paper.
-Finally, we also emphasize that our results are in striking difference with the following slightly modified Navier-Stokes-Maxwell one fluid model studied in \cite{IK} and \cite{GIM}.
+Finally, we also emphasize that our results are in striking difference with the following slightly modified Navier-Stokes-Maxwell one fluid model studied in \cite{IK}, \cite{IY} and \cite{GIM}.